Vincent-glitch/SQL-Database-Queries/README.md

 #### Data Engineering

-An [ERD](Engineering/ERD.png) was used to create the schema to begin creating our SQL Database.
+Used an [ERD](Engineering/ERD.png)  to create the schema to begin creating the SQL Database.
 ![ERD](Engineering/ERD.png)

 #### Data Analysis